linode/docs/docs/guides/platform/disk-images/managing-the-kernel-on-a-linode/index.md

 modified_by:
   name: Linode
 published: 2022-09-02
-title: "How to Manage the Kernel on a Linode"
+title: "Managing the Kernel on a Linode"
-h1_title: "Managing the Kernel on a Linode"
+title_meta: "How to Manage the Kernel on a Linode"
-enable_h1: true
 ---

 The primary component of every Linux system is the *Linux kernel*.
 The kernel interfaces with the system's hardware and it controls the operating system's core functionality.
 This guide covers the types of kernels that can be assigned to a Linode and how to view, update, or change the kernel.